-Workload
+Course Workload

-We all come from different backgrounds, varying employment obligations, family relationships, and responsibilities that need to be maintained.
-With all the various pulls on our time and resources, it can sometimes be difficult to schedule another significant activity into one's daily routine.
-And scheduling several hours daily for study can be a daunting prospect for some.
-But this must be looked at immediately and requires a quality decision if success is to be assured.
+We all come from different backgrounds and varying employment obligations and may have family relationships and responsibilities that must be maintained.
+With the various pulls on our time and resources, scheduling another major activity can sometimes be challenging.
+For example, planning and scheduling several hours daily for study can be daunting for some.
+But this must be looked at immediately and requires a quality decision to ensure success in the course.